assassinodemoscas/assassinodemoscas.github.io/README.md

 # Install dependencies with bundler.
 bundle install

-# Watch SCSS directory and recompile on change.
+# Watch sass directory and recompile on change.
 ./script/watch
 ```

-Build with:
+Build SASS with:
 ```
 ./script/build
 ```

-The content is built in `./docs` since this is the default directory used by github pages.
+The CSS is built in `./docs` since this is the default directory used by github pages.
 To run locally simply open
-up `./docs/index.html` on your browser thereafter.
+up `./docs/index.html` on your browser.

 ## Deploy

-To deploy changes, build the page with `scripts/build`, push the changes to `docs` directory to the `main` branch.
+To deploy changes, build the CSS with `scripts/build`, push the changes to `docs` directory to the `main` branch.